tbedford/Website-Test/source/articles/calculating-entropy.md

 # Calculating entropy

+Summary: This article looks into how to calculate entropy.
+The article includes example C code.

 I was reading something and it mentioned in passing that you can convert from base 10 to base 2 by simply dividing by the base to convert to, and then collecting the remainder digits.
 So for base 10